Time-reversal asymmetries in $\Lambda_b$ semileptonic decays: Numerical results

 resulting in that $| \Delta N_\ell | \approx 50$ and $\Delta N _c \approx 20$ for $ \ell = \tau$, which are large and ready to be measured.
 Here, Eq.~\eqref{40} is derived by crunching up the numbers in Eqs.~\eqref{alphap} and \eqref{old}.

-To probe the effects of the scalar operators, we find that ${\cal X}_6$, which can be understood as a combination of $A_{FB}$ and $A_{UD}$, is sensitive to $C_{S,P}$.
-The results are plotted in FIG.~\ref{X16}, where we have taken $C_P=C_S$.
+To probe the effects of the scalar operators, we find that ${\cal X}_6$, which can be understood as a combination of $A_{FB}$ and $A_{UD}$, is sensitive to $C_{S,P}$ for $\ell = \tau$.
+The results are plotted in FIG.~\ref{X16}, where we have taken $C_P=C_S$\footnote{The scenario of $C_P=-C_S$ is ruled out by the lifetime of $B_c^-$~\cite{Bc}. }.
 In the region of 9 GeV$^2< q^2<$10 GeV$^2$, ${\cal X}_6$ can be enhanced largely.
 In particular, it is twice larger with $C_S=0.2$ in comparison to that in the SM.